Meet the Provost

 Dr. Langley’s scholarly interests include human rights, alternative models of world order, religion, and politics.
 His research has focused on the inadequacy of the nation-state system, the weakness of intergovernmental organizations (including the United Nations), nongovernmental organizations’ expanding power and influence, and the paucity of alternative models for global ordering.

 Dr. Langley is the author of Kazi Nazrul Islam: The Voice of Poetry and the Struggle for Human Wholeness and the Encyclopedia of Human Rights Issues Since 1945, which won the Choice Outstanding Academic Book Award.
 He is the editor of Human Rights: The Major Global Instruments and (with Vivian Fox) Women’s Rights in the United States, which won the Gustavus Myers Center for the Study of Bigotry and Human Rights Award for Outstanding Book on Human Rights in North America.
-He is a member of the American Society of International Law and a reviewer of nine publications, including New Political Science, Transnational Perspectives, and International Journal of African Studies.
+He has membership in several professional organizations and has reviewed for many professional journals.

-Dr. Langley earned a bachelor of arts in biology from Atlantic Union College, a master of arts in European diplomatic history and a doctor of philosophy in political science and international relations from Howard University, and a doctor of laws from Suffolk University.
+Dr. Langley earned a bachelor of arts in biology, a master of arts in European diplomatic history, a doctor of philosophy in political science and international relations, and a doctor of laws.